Fighting for Your Justice,

 The Hadnot Point water system also supplied the base hospital, an industrial area, and full-time housing on the Holcomb Boulevard water system (the Hadnot Point system and the Holcomb Boulevard system are connected.)

 Over the course of several decades, hundreds of thousands of military personnel and civilians were exposed to contaminated water at Camp Lejeune.
-If you or someone you love spent time at the base between 1953 and 1987, call DeGaris Law today for a free consultation.
+If you or someone you love spent time at the base between 1953 and 1987, call DeGaris Law today for a free consultation with a Camp Lejeune toxic water contamination lawyer.

 Case descriptions, recoveries and testimonials presented here are not an indication of future results.
 Every case is different and must be evaluated on its own facts and circumstances as they apply to the law.
 Litigation outcome and valuation depend on many factors including jurisdiction, venue, witnesses, parties, testimony, and documentary evidence.